cyberrangecz/backend-security-commons/README.md

 # KYPO2 Security commons
-This project represents commons project for other back-end project.
+This project represents commons project for other back-end projects.
 This project adds security configuration and manages roles of groups in others projects.

 ## Using This Project
 First install project with command bellow: